ctjacobs/pyqso/docs/source/record_management.rst

 --------------------------

 PyQSO can find and delete duplicate records in a log.
-A record is a duplicate of another if its data in the Callsign, Date, Time, Frequency, and Mode fields are the same.
-Click ``Remove Duplicate Records`` in the ``Records`` menu.
+A record is a duplicate of another if its data in the Callsign, Date, and Time fields are the same.
+Click ``Remove Duplicate Records`` in the
+``Records`` menu.